fojoshi/DyslexiaLearn/README.md

 # DyselxiaLearn

 Project repository for predicting Dyslexia from 3D Brain MRI scans using 3D Convolutional Autoencoders, and using trained models to identify regions of the brain most important for identifying Dyslexia.

+This project is in collaboration with the Multimedia and Bioinformatics lab in Clemson University and Medical University of South Carolina (MUSC).

+Email at `foram2494@gmail.com` for questions/suggestions.

 ## Environment Setup